loso-nd/airprompt/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Lesson Goals

+[] Implement Search
+    - Search by prompt
+    - Search by tag
+    - Search by username
+[] Implement Click on tag
+[] Implement View other profiles

 ## Learn More

 To learn more about Next.js, take a look at the following resources: